Skip to main content

 We’ve all seen it — requirements written in vague human language like “the system should be user-friendly.”
 But what does that really mean in code?

 NLP can help extract structured requirements from natural language documents, meeting transcripts, or stakeholder interviews.
 It can even transform them into user stories or acceptance criteria automatically.
+This not only reduces ambiguity but also ensures nothing gets lost in translation between business and engineering.

 5. Sentiment Analysis: Listening to Developer Voices